JWalshe86/McPlantsNavan/README.md

 ### Manual Tests to assess javascript functionality

-All tests on functionality were passed.
+All tests on functionality were passed..

 ### Screensize testing